phaserjs/phaser/changelog/v4/4.NEXT/CHANGGELOG-v4.NEXT.md

         - `dither`: use a dithering algorithm to select pixels to discard.
         - `threshold`: discard all pixels below a certain alpha.
 - `BatchHandler` render node now has a config option for `topology`, allowing extended nodes to opt into different triangulation modes.
+- `BatchHandlerTri` render node renders textured triangles.
+It is used by `Mesh2D` in triangle rendering mode.
+This can be more efficient than attempting to compile triangles into quads, which is the default strategy.
 - `DrawingContext` adds more controls:
     - Alpha strategy
     - Color writemask